DefinitionBy Mayo Clinic Staff

-Dysarthria is a condition in which you have difficulty controlling or coordinating the muscles you use when you speak, or weakness of those muscles.
+Dysarthria is a condition in which the muscles you use for speech are weak or you have difficulty controlling them.
 Dysarthria often is characterized by slurred or slow speech that can be difficult to understand.

 Common causes of dysarthria include nervous system (neurological) disorders such as stroke, brain injury, brain tumors, and conditions that cause facial paralysis or tongue or throat muscle weakness.
-Dysarthria may also be caused by certain medications.
+Certain medications also can cause dysarthria.

 Dysarthria treatment is directed at treating the underlying cause of your condition when possible, which may improve your speech.
-You may have speech therapy, which often helps people with dysarthria improve their speech.
-If dysarthria is caused by prescription medications, changing or discontinuing your medications may help.
+You may have speech therapy to help improve speech.
+For dysarthria caused by prescription medications, changing or discontinuing the medications may help.

 - Dysarthria.
 American Speech-Language-Hearing Association. http://www.asha.org/public/speech/disorders/dysarthria/.
 Accessed Feb.
-27, 2012.
+18, 2015.

 - Neurological diagnostic tests and procedures.
 National Institute of Neurological Disorders and Stroke. http://www.ninds.nih.gov/disorders/misc/diagnostic_tests.htm.
 Accessed Feb.
-28, 2012.
+18, 2015.

 - Drugs that cause dysarthria.
 Micromedex 2.0 Healthcare Series. http://www.micromedexsolutions.com.
 Accessed Feb.
 18, 2015.